Weekly Update #304: Slack Will Find Itself Among Strong Competition When It Publicly Lists

 What does “Sales Efficiency” mean in the context of SaaS?

 Sales efficiency is an insightful number that investors often use when benchmarking SaaS businesses across various sectors.
 Although there is some variation in how sales efficiency is calculated, generally investors use the difference between the current period’s revenue (or gross profit) and the last period’s revenue (or gross profit) and divide it by the last period’s sales and marketing expense.
 Essentially, sales efficiency will tell an investor how much new revenue or gross profit a company generates for every dollar of sales and marketing spend.
 Ideally, SaaS companies will have a sales efficiency of over 1.0, indicating that every dollar of sales and marketing creates more than one dollar of revenue or gross profit.
 The inverse of sales efficiency is payback period, or the time required for customer revenue or gross profits to “reimburse” sales and marketing costs.
-Above, we’ve benchmarked Slack’s sales efficiency (on an annual, gross profit basis) compared to some of its high-profile competitors.
+Below, we’ve benchmarked Slack’s sales efficiency (on an annual, gross profit basis) compared to some of its high-profile competitors.

 How effective is Slack’s sales and marketing strategy compared to its competitors?